ryoppippi/mirror-jsr-to-npm/README.md

 `mirror-jsr-to-npm` is a tool designed to mirror packages from JSR to npm.
 This utility simplifies the process of publishing JSR packages to the npm registry, making your packages more accessible to a wider audience.

+## 💡 Motivation

+The inspiration for creating `mirror-jsr-to-npm` came from [an issue made by a developer from China](https://github.com/samchon/typia/issues/1249).
+They mentioned that accessing packages from JSR was slow in China and asked if I could also publish my packages to npm.
+While I find JSR to be an excellent platform with its ability to handle builds, package.json generation, and other tasks effortlessly, npm, on the other hand, requires manual setup and configuration, which I find less appealing.

+Despite my preference for JSR, the request highlighted the need for broader accessibility.
+To address this, I decided to create a solution that would allow me to mirror my JSR packages to npm without compromising the developer experience I enjoy with JSR.

+As the official tools for this task are not yet available, I developed a CLI tool and integrated it with GitHub Actions.
+This setup automates the process, ensuring that my packages are easily accessible on npm for users who may experience slower access to JSR.

 ## 🌟 Features

 - Automatically downloads packages from JSR